offbynull/learn/Math/input/input.md

     └───── ●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●
     ```

- 3. Now that the symbol values and index values are known, the value of each (symbol, index) combination can be calculated.
-The algorithm for determining each (symbol, index) combination is...
+ 3. Now that the digit values and index values are known, the value of each (digit, index) combination can be calculated.
+The algorithm for determining the value of each (digit, index) combination is...

     ```
     final_value = <empty>
-    for (symbol_value, index_value) in input
+    for (digit_value, index_value) in input
       value = <empty>
-      for item in symbol_value
+      for item in digit_value
-        value.push() = concat(final_value, index_value)
+        value.push(index_value)
     ```

-    ... , so each (symbol, index) in the number 572 would be computed as...
+    ... , so each (digit, index) in the number 572 would be computed as...

-    * symbol = 5, index = 1
+    * 5\_\_

       ```
       ●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●●